ryao/gemini-chat/README.md

 Future launches would require running `source /path/to/venv/bin/activate` to enter the virtual environment before running the python command if you install the prerequisite libraries through it.

-# Known bugs/issues

-- Gemini Pro 1.0 can block requests for reason other.

 # Future work

 As this is a proof of concept, I have no current plans for revisions, but I can think of a few things that I would do if I pursued them: